desmondsy/swap-curve-curvature-trading-strategy/README.md

 pip3 install -r requirements.txt
 ```
 ## Dataset
 Contains swap rates for 15 different maturities ranging from 1Y-30Y, for a total of 8 swap denominations (USD, EUR, GBP, CAD, NZD, AUD, CHF, JPY).
 Set1 ranges from Jan 2015 to Jul 2019, and set2 ranges from Jan 2000 to May 2020.
-Data retrieved via the Bloomberg Terminal Excel Add-in tool.
+Data is retrieved via the Bloomberg Terminal Excel Add-in tool.

-## Walkthrough
+## Theory
--
+- The `baseline/theory.ipynb` notebook contains a brief summary of the theory and rationale behind the creation of the strategy.